o9q8zby3q9u98iw/my-bookshelf/README.md

 ## 🚀 Features
 * **Live Book Tracker Integration:** Use a Google Sheet to track your reading list.
 Any book you add to the spreadsheet automatically and instantly updates on your live website.
+* **Privacy Controls:** Easily hide specific books from your public website using a simple "Show/Hide" dropdown in your spreadsheet.
 * **Smart Sorting & Searching:** Filter by title or author instantly entirely client-side.
+* **Resilient Image Loading:** Automatically falls back to clean placeholder images if a user's browser (like Chrome Incognito or strict ad-blockers) blocks Google Drive thumbnails.
 * **AI Integration:** One-click ChatGPT prompts for book summaries.
 * **Serverless Contact Form:** Sends messages straight to your email/sheet.
-* **Minimalist UI:** Apple-inspired design with shimmer loading effects and glassmorphism.
+* **Minimalist UI:** Apple-inspired design with shimmer loading effects, diagnostic error UIs, and glassmorphism.
 * **Modular Architecture:** Utilizes split CSS (`global.css`, `home.css`, `bookshelf.css`) and a vanilla JS Web Component (`nav.js`) for easy maintenance.
 * **Secure Endpoints:** API URLs are hidden using Cloudflare Secret Environment Variables.